Middle and High School Programs

 work and learn within a farm community

-Students visit the Farm for a 5-6 hour program combining work and study units with an emphasis on a specific subject concentration.
+Students visit the Farm for a 3-5 hour program combining work and study units with an emphasis on a specific subject concentration.
 There are between 4 and 6 work/study units in a day, with small groups of students rotating through each unit throughout the day.
 Students must be accompanied by school faculty who will work along side them.
-In order to have the program be collaborative with schools, we require that school faculty plan two lessons that they would teach as part of student rotations on the Farm.
+In order to have the program be collaborative with schools, we require that school faculty plan at least one lesson that they would teach as part of student rotations on the Farm.

 Depending on your desired focus, choose from three concentration areas: